brentyi/jax_dataclasses/README.md

 - Lack support for static analysis and type-checking.
 Static analysis for libraries like `dataclasses` and `attrs` tends to rely on tooling-specific custom plugins, which don't exist for either `chex.dataclass` or `flax.struct`.
-See `jax_dataclasses/__init__.py` for how we fix this.
+See `jax_dataclasses/_dataclasses.py` for how we fix this.

+`tjax.dataclass` includes a custom `mypy` plugin for type checking, but:

+- Doesn't support other static analysis tools. (autocomplete, language servers, etc)
+- Lacks support for `flax.serialization`.

-- Make modifying deeply nested dataclasses fairly frustrating.
-Both introduce a `.replace(self, ...)` method to dataclasses that's a bit more convenient than the traditional `dataclasses.replace(obj, ...)` API, but this becomes really cumbersome to use when dataclasses are nested.
-Fixing this is the goal of `jax_dataclasses.copy_and_mutate()`.
+Finally, all 3 of the above make modifying deeply nested dataclasses really frustrating.
+They introduce a `.replace(self, ...)` method to dataclasses that's a bit more convenient than the traditional `dataclasses.replace(obj, ...)` API for shallow changes, but still becomes really cumbersome to use when dataclasses are nested. `jax_dataclasses.copy_and_mutate()` is introduced to address this.